mongodb/swift-bson/README.md

 ## Development Instructions

 See our [development guide](https://github.com/mongodb/mongo-swift-driver/blob/master/Guides/Development.md) for the MongoDB driver to get started.
-To run the tests for the bson library you can make use of the Makefile and run: `make test-pretty`
+To run the tests for the BSON library you can make use of the Makefile and run: `make test-pretty` (uses `xcpretty` to change the output format) or just `make test` (for environments without ruby).

 ## Note